alextok/dbsc-discussions/README.md

    Introduce an optional signalling from the local keyhelper to indicate if binding statement needs to be cached in the browser.

 # Closed topics

+1. [Added in diagrams, TB documented]Protocol between IdP and LocalKey helper, if they belong to different vendors (Note: we need to solve clock-skew problem between IdP and Attestation server, probably embed nonce in the request)

+   Format is JSON.

+   Owners: Sameera/Kristian

 1. [Concluded]Binding statement Format - String is preferred, as we want to keep the format open to allow for platform-specific optimizations.
 Since nonce is necessary to be validated, the diagrams are updated to reflect this, allowing open format for strings.
 Owners: Sameera/Kristian to close this with the broader group.